Scheme specific tax-free cash protection

 - Tax-free cash rights greater than 25% on 5 April 2006 can be protected

-- Protected cash rights can be lost on transfer or if paid in stages
+- Protected tax-free cash rights can be lost on transfer or if paid in stages

 - Block (buddy) transfers can maintain protection when switching schemes